Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   - also `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`
   This enables us to run nuget as `mono nuget.exe` -->

-- The script installs `texlive` .... a lot of packages including `latexmk` Unfortunately, there are packages including python 2.7 still.
-  The script removes these packages and also python 2.7 after having installed `texlive`.
-  In fact, `texlive` not only installs packages we don't need, in contrary, we need additional packages also installed by the script.

-  `texlive` includes `texlive-latexmk` providing the "make tool" `latexmk`.
-  Here also an evaluation
-  of `texlive-arara`, `rubber` and `texlive-cluttex` would be fine.

 <!--
   Another aspect is connecting the beautiful world of latex with